|

 189. army

-a permanent organization of the military land forces of a nation or state
+a permanent organization of a nation's military land forces

 He was also contemptous of what their armies could accomplish without royal leadership.